UAF Mariculture Innovation Licensed to California Company

 Mariculture — the farming of aquatic plants and animals in the marine environment — includes seaweeds, mollusks, crustaceans, and in areas outside Alaska, finfish.
 (Incidentally, finfish farming in Alaska waters is banned under Alaskan statute 16.40.
 210, which was passed by the state legislature in 1990.)

 Seaweed farming, especially kelp, is a significant and growing industry worldwide, particularly in Alaska, with its lengthy and accessible shorelines.
 However, farmers have needed help to first select an appropriate site for a mariculture farm, which costs thousands of dollars to permit, and then a way to continue to monitor its health.

 Umanzor received a grant from UAF's Center ICE Seed Fund to develop the kelp site assessment toolkit.
 Reed Mariculture can produce the toolkit for farmers around the country.
 Demand for the toolkit has started to grow, and Umanzor and Reed Mariculture continue in partnership to pursue successful translation of this university research to a useful tool for industry.

-For more information on this license and other licensing questions, please contact David Park at email@example.com.
+The Seed Fund is supported through a grant to Center ICE from the Office of Naval Research.
+For more information on this license and other licensing questions, please contact David Park at firstname.lastname@example.org.